EwenG/muance/README.md

 ```

 Components are stateful.
 A Component is re-rendered when one of its props or local state changes.
-The value of components local state is bound to the `muance.core/*state*` var and can be accessed in the component body or one of its lifecycle hooks method.
+The value of components local state is bound to the `muance.core/*state*` var and can be used in the component body or one of its [lifecycle hooks]() methods.

 Components local state is an [atom](https://clojuredocs.org/clojure.core/atom).
-The atom is passed as a parameter to [event handlers]() and some of the component [lifecycle hooks]().
-Mutating the atom makes the component to render again.
+The atom is passed as a parameter to [event handlers]() and several of the component [lifecycle hooks]().
+Changing the value of the atom marks the component to be render again.

 ## Nodes

 HTML elements and svg elements are defined as macros in the `muance.h` namespace.
-The parameters of the macros defined in the `muance.h` namespace are a variable number of key/value pairs attributes and a body:
+Their parameters are a variable number of key/value pairs attributes and a body:

 ```
 (h/div
-  :class "div-class"                      ;; a class attribute :style {:color "black"}                 ;; css styles :muance.core/key "div-key"              ;; the key is used during child nodes reconciliation :muance.core/on [:click click-handler]  ;; an event handler :muance.core/hooks {:did-mount (fn [])} ;; lifecycle hooks (h/p)
+  :class "div-class"                      ;; a class attribute :style {:color "black"}                 ;; css styles :muance.core/key "div-key"              ;; the key used during child nodes reconciliation :muance.core/on [:click click-handler]  ;; an event handler :muance.core/hooks {:did-mount (fn [])} ;; lifecycle hooks (h/p)
   (h/p))                                  ;; other nodes
 ```

-Node macros can only be used inside a render loop created by the `muance.core/patch` function.
+Node macros can only be used inside a render pass started by the `muance.core/patch` function.

 ### Attributes

-Attributes are set as keyword/value pairs.
+Attributes are a set of keyword/value pairs.

 The following attributes have a special meaning: